Residual Pattern Learning for Pixel-wise Out-of-Distribution Detection in Semantic Segmentation: Introduction

 \section{Introduction}

 Semantic segmentation is a fundamental computer vision task that classifies each image pixel into a set of in-distribution visual classes (or inliers)~\cite{hao2020brief}.
 Despite its success in closed-set benchmarks, many real-world applications need to be able to cope with open-world scenarios, in which closed-world segmentation models will mistakenly estimate out-of-distribution (OoD) visual objects (or anomalies) as one of the in-distribution classes.
 For some use-cases, such as autonomous driving, such errors could be catastrophic~\cite{hao2020brief,yurtsever2020survey}.
-One possible way to mitigate this risk is based on the development of pixel-wise OoD detection (a.k.a. anomaly segmentation) methods that work together with an in-distribution segmentation model to produce an OoD map on top of the closed-set segmentation mask~\cite{jung2021standardized, mukhoti2018evaluating, hendrycks2016baseline}.
-Generally, this can be achieved by measuring the in-distribution segmentation uncertainty using classification entropy~\cite{di2021pixel}, logits~\cite{jung2021standardized} or posterior distribution~\cite{hendrycks2016baseline, neal2012bayesian}.
-However, those approaches tend to produce low uncertainty for hard OoD pixels that share similar patterns with in-distribution objects, leading to unsatisfactory performance when dealing with complex scenes, as shown in~\cref{fig:first_page}, row 2 (labelled as 'Softmax').
+One possible way to mitigate this risk is based on the development of pixel-wise OoD detection methods that work together with an in-distribution segmentation model to produce an OoD map on top of the closed-set segmentation mask~\cite{jung2021standardized, mukhoti2018evaluating, hendrycks2016baseline}.
+Generally, this can be achieved by measuring the in-distribution segmentation uncertainty using classification entropy~\cite{di2021pixel}, logits~\cite{jung2021standardized} or posterior distribution~\cite{hendrycks2016baseline, neal2012bayesian} by \textit{freezing} the inlier segmentation model.
+Even though those approaches do not jeopardize the inlier performance, they tend to produce low uncertainty for hard OoD pixels that share similar patterns with in-distribution objects, leading to unsatisfactory performance when dealing with complex scenes, as shown in~\cref{fig:first_page}, row 2 (labelled as 'Softmax').